luks91/Casy/README.md

 api 'com.github.luks91:casy-annotations:1.0.1'
 ```

 Then define common interface/class for all your emitter classes.
 Note that it's totally up to you how the interface will look like and what operations will it expose.
+That could be e.g. [Retrofit](http://square.github.io/retrofit/) interface.
 ```kotlin
 import com.github.luks91.casy.annotations.SyncRoot